What is Product-Led Growth in Channel Sales?

 PLG strongly supports several POEM lifecycle pillars:

 - Strategize: PLG informs product roadmap decisions.
-It aligns with partner growth goals.
+PLG aligns with partner growth goals.

 - Recruit: A strong PLG product attracts new partners.
-It offers an easier sales motion.
+The product offers an easier sales motion.

 - Onboard: Partners quickly understand product value.
-They can demonstrate it faster.
+Partners can demonstrate it faster.

 - Enable: PLG provides essential partner enablement tools.
 Partners get access to trials and resources.